Applying for Student Financial Aid

 In preparation for your first year of college, it might be ideal to fill out both applications.

 - It is suggested to complete the FAFSA for your first year of college to determine eligibility for any free federal aid.
-If you do not receive anything, have no need for loans, and complete the GSFAPPS during your senior year, then there is no reason to complete an application for federal or state aid in the second year of college.
+If you do not receive anything, have no need for loans, and complete the GSFAPP during your senior year, then there is no reason to complete an application for federal or state aid in the second year of college.

 - Sometimes the FAFSA may need to be verified by the college.
 You will be asked to submit documentation of the information entered on the FAFSA.
 This process can slow down the awarding process for federal and state aid.
-If the GSFAPPS is completed, if eligible, the state aid will be processed and pay part or all of the standard tuition.
+If the GSFAPP is completed, if eligible, the state aid will be processed and pay part or all of the standard tuition.